 Abi Flynn is a Brighton-based singer and producer who fuses jazz, R&B, and soul with ‘90s style hip-hop beats.
-Excited to present her debut on the Tru Thoughts imprint, Abi Flynn will be dropping her forthcoming ‘Ambiguous’ EP, which melds a treasured neo-soul vibe and a swell of edgy, jazz-tinted harmonies on 7th July.Read More
+Her debut release ‘Ambiguous EP’ on Tru Thoughts, melds a treasured neo-soul with a swell of edgy, jazz-tinted harmonies.

-Already a familiar name with Tru Thoughts fans, Abi Flynn has furnished her vocal talents as a singer to an array of tracks with J-Felix, including the sultry ‘Patience’, which was accompanied by a music video that garnered a premiere from SoulBounce.
+Abi Flynn has furnished her vocal talents as a singer to an array of tracks with J-Felix, including the sultry “Patience”, which was accompanied by a music video that garnered a premiere from SoulBounce.
 Through this collaboration, she has also procured radio support from BBC 6Music’s Huey Morgan and FIP.

 Growing up in the sleepy seaside town of Worthing, an urge to break out of the box and to shake things up was always present in Flynn’s life.
-In her younger year’s, to deal with her anxiety she sought inspiration from strong and unapologetic front women like Shirley Manson and Debbie Harry by exploring a multitude of genres from electro, pop, rock and punk, yet was drawn back to the solid groove and vocal hooks of artists like Destiny’s Child and Artful Dodger.
+In her younger years, to deal with her anxiety she sought inspiration from strong and unapologetic frontwomen like Shirley Manson and Debbie Harry.
+Exploring a multitude of genres from electro, pop, rock and punk, Abi Flynn was always drawn back to the solid groove and vocal hooks of artists like Destiny’s Child and Artful Dodger.
 Looking back on her upbringing, Flynn cites her small-town origin as the perfect canvas to paint her musical explorations upon.

 Following a chance meeting between the producer and multi-instrumentalist J-Felix and Flynn at an open mic night, the pair formed an unbreakable creative bond which inspired them to team up on shameless 90’s jams and groove-based improvisations.
 Touring J-Felix’s debut album ‘101 Reasons’, Flynn performed vocals in the live band, supporting heavyweights such as Roy Ayers, George Clinton, Funkadelic and Soul 2 Soul.